nycdepartmentoffinance/onboarding/github.md

 **What is the difference between git and GitHub?**

-In short, Git is a version control system that allows developers to track changes in their code, manage different versions, and collaborate on projects locally (as described above).
-GitHub is a cloud-based platform (website) that hosts Git repositories (folders), enabling collaboration among developers by providing tools for sharing code, managing projects, and tracking issues.
+In short, git is a very simple command line language while GitHub is a website that hosts repositories (folders) under version control by Git, enabling collaboration among developers by providing tools for sharing code, managing projects, and tracking issues.
 While Git is used for version control on your local machine, GitHub offers remote repository hosting and additional collaboration features.

 Think about it like this: git is your personal assistant for a folder who is keeping track of when you make changes and what versions of files are compatible with other versions.
 GitHub is the website where you can save